Vexus1/vexus1/README.md

 * 🌍  I'm based in Poland, Wrocław
 * ✉️  You can contact me at [adrian1galik@gmail.com](mailto:adrian1galik@gmail.com)
-* 🧠  I'm learning everything with Python, mostly TensorFlow library
+* 🧠  I'm learning everything with Python, at the moment mainly machine learning
 * 🤝  I'm open to collaborating on Beginner projects in machine learning

 ### Skills